ibexa/documentation-developer/docs/upgrading/4_9_upgrade_other.md

 ## Apache/Nginx configuration

-Make sure that you Apache/Nginx configuration is up to date with Symfony 5.
+Make sure that your Apache/Nginx configuration is up to date with Symfony 5.
 Refer to [the provided `vhost.template`](https://github.com/ezsystems/ezplatform/blob/master/doc/apache2/vhost.template) for an example.